Part-DB/Part-DB-server/README.md

 for the first time.

 ## Features
-As this version of Part-DB is under development, some of the features listed below is not existing yet and the list of the features could change in the future.
-Features that are not working yet are marked with a star (*).

 * Inventory managment of your electronic parts.
 Each part can be assigned to a category, footprint, manufacturer and multiple store locations and price informations.
 Parts can be grouped using tags.
-Support for file attachments like datasheets.
+You can associate various files like datasheets or pictures with the parts.
 * Multi-Language support (currently German, English, Russian, Japanese and French (experimental))
-* Barcodes/Labels generator for parts and storage locations
+* Barcodes/Labels generator for parts and storage locations, scan barcodes via webcam using the builtin barcode scanner
-* User system with groups and detailed permissions.
+* User system with groups and detailed (fine granular) permissions.
 Two-factor authentication is supported (Google Authenticator and U2F keys) and can be enforced.
 Password reset via email can be setuped.
-* Import/Export system (*)
+* Import/Export system (partial working)
-* Project managment: Parts can be assigned to projects to manage how often a project can be build. (*)
+* Project managment: Create projects and assign parts to the bill of material (BOM), to show how often you could build this project and directly withdraw all components needed from DB
-* Order managment: Collect parts that should be ordered during the next order on your distributor and automatically add it to your instock, when they arrive. (*)
 * Event log: Track what changes happens to your inventory, track which user does what.
 Revert your parts to older versions.
 * Responsive design: You can use Part-DB on your PC, your tablet and your smartphone using the same interface.
-* PartKeepr import (*)
 * MySQL and SQLite (experimental) supported as database backends

 With this features Part-DB is useful to hobbyists, who want to keep track of their private electronic parts inventory, or makerspaces, where many users have should have (controlled) access to the shared inventory.